wunderwuzzi23/blog/content/posts/2020/husky-ai-mlops-operationalize-the-model.md

 MODEL = tf.keras.models.load_model("models/huskymodel.h5")
 ```

-For backdooring, we only have to update that file with something malicious.
+**Attack idea:** For backdooring, we will only have to update that file with something malicious.
 There is no authenticity or integrity checking.
 We will look at this more in the threat model and attack posts.

 ### Processing the incoming image